astianmuchui/Arduino-Motor-Control-Library/README.md

-### L298N Motor Control Library
+### Arduino Motor Control Library

 #### Introduction
-This is a small library for motor control using the L298N module.
+This is a small library for motor control  in arduino.
 It makes it easier to control motors independently.

 # Usage
 - Include the source file.